basiqio-oss/Basiq-docs/reference/BASIQ API/developer-hub.md

 ### Examples

-As we have imported `CORE` OAS from the [github](https://github.com/basiqio/api-ref).
+As we have imported `CONNECT` OAS from the [github](https://github.com/basiqio/api-ref).
 We will receive the below functions.

 > You can repeat this process for the other sections.